 In our last article, How Event-Based Retention Works in Office 365, we explained Microsoft’s announcement of event-based retention and how to configure it in Office 365.
 In this article we will discuss how RecordPoint Records365 complements event-based retention in Office 365 to create a complete records and information management solution.

-How RecordPoint Works with Office 365 Event-Based Retention
+How RecordPoint Enhances Event-Based Retention in Office 365

 In these cases, and many others, it may be the easiest and most cost effective to augment Office 365 functionality with a third-party records management and compliance tool like Records365.
 Records365 works with Office 365 to ensure you can use labels and out of the box event-based retention for some use cases, and leverage Office 365 labels in Records365 for other use cases.